Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Experiments

 \subsection{Ablation Study}

-In this section, we conduct experiments on US dataset to sort out which components of our framework contribute the most to the final performance.
-The original YOLOv5 + Deepfillv2~\cite{yu2019free,glenn_jocher_2022_6222936} two-stage inpainting network is also compared as a baseline.
-Table~\ref{tab2} and Fig.~\ref{fig4} show Quantitative and qualitative comparisons.
+We compared our implementation with other different structures on US dataset, as shown in Table~\ref{tab2} and Fig.~\ref{fig4}.

-\textbf{Object-aware Discrimination.} Our study investigates whether a discriminator based on dense object detector could enhance high-quality adversarial training.
-We replaced the YOLOv5-based discriminator with the one in SN-PatchGAN from Deepfillv2 (model ``B" in Table~\ref{tab2}), and observed performance degradation in all metrics, particularly in MSE and PSNR.
-These findings suggest some loss of fidelity in the inpainting images.
-Also we present visualisations in Fig.~\ref{fig4}.
-Compared to model ``B", our complete model utilizes the powerful recognition capabilities of dense object detectors to identify artificial markers.
+\textbf{Object-aware Discrimination.} We replace our discriminator with the one in SN-PatchGAN from Deepfillv2 as ``B" in Table~\ref{tab2}.
+Performance degrades in all metrics, particularly in MSE and PSNR, suggesting loss of fidelity.
+Fig.~\ref{fig4} highlight our complete model’s success with robust recognition capability to identify markers after enhanced adversarial training.

-\textbf{Two-branch Reconstruction Network Structure.} We also compared our two-branch reconstruction network with a single branch one.
-The results, presented in Table~\ref{tab2}, indicate that our complete model (model ``A") achieved superior performance compared to model ``C" with a 62.67\% improvement in PSNR.
-Additionally, as seen in Fig.~\ref{fig4}, model ``C" lost texture details while our complete model produced more visually appealing results, supporting high-quality image completion.
-This is because the mask prediction branch of the reconstruction network helps the model focus on marker regions in the fusion process.
+\textbf{Two-branch Reconstruction Network Structure.} Replace our two-branch reconstruction network with a single branch one as model ``C".
+Table~\ref{tab2} indicates that our complete model ``A" outperforms model ``C" with a 62.67\% improvement in PSNR.
+Fig.~\ref{fig4} illustrates that ``C" loses texture details, while ``A" produces visually superior results, thanks to the mask prediction branch focusing on corrupted region during fusion.

-\textbf{Comparison with the Two-Stage Baseline.} Model ``D" represents a two-stage inpainting solution that utilizes separately trained YOLOv5 and Deepfillv2 models.
-However, this approach demonstrates a degradation in texture restoration compared to our end-to-end blind inpainting method.
-Our findings are supported by both quantitative and qualitative results, which confirm the effectiveness of our approach for blind inpainting.
+\textbf{Comparison with the Two-Stage Non-blind Baseline.} The original YOLOv5~\cite{glenn_jocher_2022_6222936} + Deepfillv2~\cite{yu2019free} two-stage non-blind inpainting network is compared as a baseline ``D".
+Both quantitative and qualitative results depict an obvious degradation in texture restoration compared to our end-to-end blind inpainting model.
+It confirms the superiority of our approach.